How to replace Wood and Install Wrought Iron Balusters

 Step #5 – Cutting Iron Balusters to Size

-1st, measure the height from the top of the floor plate, tread or landing tread to the bottom of the handrail vertically for EVERY baluster.
-2nd, add 2x the height of the bottom hole depth; so a 3/8" depth would be an additional 3/4″ to the overall measurement; this is how long you should cut this iron baluster.
-This should give you enough room to slide the baluster up into the handrail and then drop it down into the tread and still have enough baluster to glue in place.
+2. Add 2x the height of the bottom hole depth; so a 3/8" depth would be an additional 3/4″ to the overall measurement.
+This is typically how long you should cut the iron baluster.
+This should give you enough room to slide the baluster up into the handrail and then drop it down into the tread and still have enough baluster length to epoxy in place.

-Most balusters can be cut from only the bottom end and install just fine; however, if you want your pattern to line up at a specific height (see diagram); you need to cut from both ends.
-When this is done, your hole size may change due to most wrought iron balusters have a round pin on the top of the iron baluster.
+3. Using a portable band saw or chop saw with a proper metal cutting blade is the best methods to cut your iron metal balusters to length.
+Most balusters can be cut from only the bottom end and install just fine; however, if you want your pattern to line up at a specific height (see diagram); you may need to cut from both ends.
+When this is done, your hole size may change due to most wrought iron balusters having a round dowel pin at the top to easily secure into the bottom of the handrail.

 Step #6 – Insert Iron Balusters

-First, slide your baluster shoe plate (if used) onto the bottom of the baluster.
+First, slide your baluster shoe plate; if used, onto the bottom of the baluster.
 Slide the baluster into the top handrail first, and then the baluster bottom into the floor/tread hole.
 Note: The deeper hole made into the top handrail gave us the space to maneuver the baluster spindle in place.
-Make sure everything lines up and the pattern is correct before adding glue.
+Make sure everything lines up and the pattern is correct before adding any epoxy glue.

 Step #7 – Epoxy Iron Balusters & Base Shoes